 All around, along the windows, there was a series of higher tables.

-There was the main bar at the back (unfortunately, there weren’t free drinks, unlike in Miami).
+There was the main bar at the back (unfortunately, there were no free drinks, unlike in Miami).

 There was another floor next, and the highlight was definitely the superb outdoor terrace.